 - The Puppeteers in Ringworld deny they carry any weapons at all, though it's something of a half-truth.
 For instance, their flashlight-laser just illuminates dark places.
 Don't tighten the focus too much, though: someone could get hurt.
 Louis Wu lampshades this fact in-universe.
 As Nessus is pointing out the devices he has brought on the expedition, and says "this is not a weapon", Louis notes the different ways they can still be used as weapons.
 Wu nicknames the ship "The Lying Bastard".
 Even a Puppeteer's natural weaponry is an example of this.
 Puppeteers are constantly running from trouble, not just because they're cowards, but because their physiology allows them to deliver backwards kicks that can kill people.
 Still mostly because they're cowards, though.
 Only insane Puppeteers actually bother with the lethal kick when they could be sprinting over the horizon.
 Which is sad, because the times we've seen a Puppeteer kick someone has always been awesome.

 - Human beings themselves, along with other mutated hominids, can be considered a Superweapon Surprise, seeings as they can, if they ingest enough Tree of Life, transform into Protectors, the (presumed to be lost) third developmental phase which features heightened intelligence, superhuman strength, increased pain tolerance, biological immortality, and an uncontrollable compulsion to protect members of their respective species.
-The entire human population of one planet was converted into Protectors in order to save Earth from the impending invasion of the Pak.
+In Protector, the entire human population of one planet was converted into Protectors in order to save Earth from the impending invasion of the Pak.

 - In Stranger in a Strange Land, also by Robert A. Heinlein, the Martians seem to be bizarre, incomprehensible and inscrutable, but no real threat to humans due to their general lack of technology and very low key demeanor.
 Then it is discovered that they are very carefully weighing the pros and cons of destroying the Earth with their minds.
 Oh, and the last planet they had this debate about is now an asteroid belt.